1 General rules on residing together

 7 Changing rooms during the rental period

-A processing fee of 25 € is to be paid for changing rooms within the seminary.
+A handling fee of 50 € is to be paid for changing rooms within the seminary.

 8 Moving in and moving out

-- Moving in and moving out shall always take place only in the office hours, moving out at the latest on the first workday of a month.
+- Moving in and moving out shall always take place during office hours, moving out at the latest on the first workday of a month.
 The administration is to be informed of the exact moving-out date in good time, at the latest seven days beforehand.

-- The tenant shall agree a date for the inspection by the latest 14 days before the pre-ferred moving out date.
-Possible defects pursuant to sections 8 and 14 of the tenancy agreement (repairs, painting work and cleaning requirements) are hereby recorded as well as the date agreed for the final inspection.
+- The tenant shall agree a date for the inspection by the latest 14 days before the preferred moving out date.
+Possible defects pursuant to sections 8 and 14 of the tenancy agreement (repairs, painting work and cleaning requirements) are being recorded as well as the date agreed for the final inspection.

 - The final inspection shall be done at the latest on the last workday before the tenant moves out and will likewise be recorded in the handover protocol.
-If by this time the cited deficiencies of the inspection have not been rectified or not professionally, they will be regulated by a commissioned specialist firm at the tenant’s expense.
+If by this time the cited deficiencies of the inspection have not appropriately been rectified, they will be regulated by a commissioned specialist firm at the tenant’s expense.

-- After the proper return of the room resp. apartment, the security deposit will be re-turned by the administration.
-It the room is not returned in a proper state, the secu-rity deposit will go to the seminary.
+- After the proper return of the room, resp. apartment, the security deposit will be reimbursed by the administration.
+If the room is not returned in a proper state, the security deposit will go to the seminary.